CSCfi/dask-openstack-example/README.md

 # Ansible Openstack example to install nginx

-This repsitory will create some instances (default 3) in Openstack, install nginx, and copy some files to it.
+This repository will use Ansible to create some instances (default 3) in Openstack, install nginx, and copy some files to it.
+It does not use any external tool (like Terraform or OpenStack Heat), only Ansible.

 ## Requirements